A census of quiescent galaxies across $0.5 < z < 8$ with JWST/MIRI: Mass-dependent number density evolution of quiescent galaxies in the early Universe: Summary

 \section{Summary}

-This study measures the number density evolution of QGs to $z=8$ using the PRIMER survey, which provides JWST/NIRCam and MIRI imaging over $227~\mathrm{arcmin}^2$.
-We perform a detailed, homogeneous reduction of JWST imaging and combine these with complementary space- and ground-based observations.
-Photometric-redshifts and SED fitting are implemented by \texttt{EAZY} and \texttt{BAGPIPES} respectively.
-We select QGs using a padded UVJ color box and remove LRD contamination via a hybrid technique based on \cite{labbe_uncover_2023} and \cite{kocevski_rise_2024}.
-We identify 35 robust QGs and 26 potential candidates at $3<z<8$.
-Our main findings are:
+This study presents a comprehensive analysis of the number density evolution of QGs up to $z=8$.
+We leverage the deep JWST/NIRCam and MIRI imaging from the PRIMER survey, covering $227~\mathrm{arcmin}^2$, combined with complementary space- and ground-based legacy data.
+Following a homogeneous reduction of JWST imaging, we derive photometric redshifts and physical properties using \texttt{EAZY} and \texttt{BAGPIPES}, respectively.
+Our selection strategy utilizes an sSFR threshold and incorporates a hybrid technique based on \cite{labbe_uncover_2023}, \cite{Rinaldi_dot_2025} and \cite{kocevski_rise_2024} to robustly exclude LRD contaminants.
+This yields a final sample of \review2{45} quiescent galaxy candidates at $3 < z < 8$.
+Our main findings are summarized as follows:

 \begin{itemize}